puresamari/spb/README.md

 - `-V, --version       ` output the version number
 - `-c, --config <path> ` path to config json file (default: "config.spb.json")
 - `-o, --out <path>    ` where the compiles files should be compiled to (overwrites configurations from the config file)
-- `--files <files...>  ` files that should be compiled (overwrites configurations from the config file)
+- `--files <files...>  ` files that should be compiled (overwrites configurations from the config file).
+All files can also be defined with wildcardmatching for example `./views/*.pug`
 - `--verbose           ` enable verbose logging
 - `-h, --help          ` display help for command